Fichtel & Sachs: Duomatic & Automatic

 Generally these hubs were used for beach bikes, and cruising models, by large volume cheap bike makers (like the American 'Schwinn' brand).
 In Europe, these hubs are hard to find.
 For further information about Bendix hubs see the American website : www.trfindley.com/pgbndxhbs.html

-In 1975, Shimano Introduced a new automatic shifting hub, (named the 'AB-100 Auto-2').
-This hub used a similar mechanism design to the Sachs A2110 hub, where the gear shifting was done automatically, without rider control, based on the centrifugal motion of two small fly-weights against return-springs (at low rotational speed the springs move the fly-weights inwards, at high rotational speed the weights fly outwards against the springs, and engage the higher gear).
+In 1972 Shimano Introduced a new automatic shifting hub, (named the 'AB-100 Auto-2').
+The gear shifting was done automatically, without rider control, based on the centrifugal motion of two small fly-weights against return-springs (at low rotational speed the springs move the fly-weights inwards, at high rotational speed the weights fly outwards against the springs, and engage the higher gear).
 The Shimano AB-100 Auto-2 was unique and different from the Sachs A2110, because it was fitted with a large plastic ring on the outside of the hub, next to the drive sprocket (14T to 20T).
-By rotating this plastic ring, (clockwise or anti-clockwise), the rider could increase or decrease the spring tension inside the hub, regulating the speed when the hub shifted gear.
+By rotating this plastic ring, (clockwise or anti-clockwise), the rider could increase or decrease the spring tension inside the hub, regulating the speed when the hub shifted gear; the range was 50-150 rpm.
 The plastic became fragile after a few years and shifting ring was easily damaged.
 Probably only a few thousand AB-100 Auto-2 hub gears were ever made, so they are now extremely rare, and very difficult to find, especially in working condition.
+Patent dates from 1970 (see download)

 STURMEY ARCHER S-2 TWO SPEED 1966

-Sturmey-Archer (UK) also proved they could make a two-gear (no brake) hub, which shifted by pedaling backwards ; they named it the 'S2' ; the high-gear was the direct drive ( their new S2 model has a low-gear direct drive! ).
+Sturmey-Archer (UK) also proved they could make a two-gear (no brake) hub, which shifted by pedaling backwards; they claimed this is automatic (?).
+They named it the 'S2' ; the high-gear was the direct drive ( their new S2 Duomatic model has a low-gear direct drive ! ).